 - Complications of Cruciate Ligament Repair

-The knee is among the complex joints in the human body.
+The knee is one of the complex joints in the human body.
 It connects the femur (or the thigh bone) to the tibia (or the fibula) in the lower leg with the fibula lying along its lateral side.
 It is connected together with four ligaments.
-The medial and lateral collateral ligaments prevent side to side motion of the femur across the tibia.
+The medial and lateral collateral ligaments prevent side-to-side motion of the femur across the tibia.

 The anterior and posterior cruciate ligaments are complex.
 The anterior cruciate ligament starts in the anterior aspect of the tibia in the joint space and goes up to the back of the joint space on the femur.
 It crisscrosses the posterior cruciate ligament that starts in the posterior aspect of the tibial joint space and ends in the anterior aspect of the femur.

-About half of all damaging injuries to the ACL happen at the same time as damage to the articular cartilage, other ligaments or the menisci of the knee.
-Injuries to the ligaments in the knee are graded as to their severity:
+About half of all damaging injuries to the ACL happen at the same time as damage to the articular cartilage, other ligaments, or the menisci of the knee.
+Injuries to the ligaments in the knee are graded according to their severity:

 - Pain in the knee